 The Guna have been witnessing the increase in the sea level and have been trying to contrast the phenomenon with the resources at their disposal, with catastrophic effects.
 Read More

-A series of Black & White portraits collected on Lake Titicaca, Peru.
+A series of Black & White portraits collected on the islands of Amantani and Taquile, Lake Titicaca, Peru.
 Read More

 It is calculated that more than 8 million animal species live on our planet, and it has been predicted that as many as 3 million could disappear by the end of this century.

 Loss of habitat, climate change and illegal trade are the most common causes of extinction.

 Zoos could soon become our last chance to preserve the remaining animals from extinction, however at the moment they play host to a limited selection of the species present on our planet.
 Read More

 Tsukiji fish market has over the years become more than just a market - seafoods have long played a starring role throughout Japan's meals.